torrange/sox/README.md

 		soxcnv

+To specify the sample-rate of the output files, just run 'soxcnv' with the desired sample-rate as the first argument, like so:

+		soxconv 88200

-A new directory named "converted" will have been created in the current directory and all processed files stored there.
+A new directory named "converted" will have been created in the current working directory and all processed files are stored there.